A kg of beef for a maund of paddy!

 While the authorities have fixed the price of paddy at Tk 1,280 per maund, the prices offered at the markets in Sreepur are usually lower, depriving farmers of fair prices.

-Visiting the markets yesterday, this correspondent saw farmers standing with sacks of paddy.
+Visiting the markets on Tuesday, this correspondent saw farmers standing with sacks of paddy.
 The traders were seen offering low prices for the crop amid a lack of monitoring.

 Besides, most of them were unaware of the government price.

 "I made Tk 4,000 by selling five maunds of paddy.
-The prices are too low today," said Maulvi Abdullah, a farmer in Baoni village.
+The prices are too low today," said Maulvi Abdullah, a farmer from Baoni village.

 He accused that a traders' syndicate controls the prices in the local markets.